 This festival of classical music has the reputation of being able to lure venerable names on the world scene to perform in Cracow, often at the most evocative historic venues in the city.

 Beer is flowing, bands are playing, the sun is shining and there's pierogi galore!
 Keeping up with the old Polish culinary tradition, in which pierogi find themselves as the most popular dish in Polish homes, the Festival of Pierogi will allow both Polish enthusiasts and curious foreigners to sample all varieties of this staple of the Polish diet.
 Mały Rynek will be filled with wooden stalls as the best pierogi makers from around the country gather to offer a taste of their fried, boiled, steamed, traditional, weird and wonderful dumplings.
 You can even place your vote for your favourites to crown the ultimate king of pierogi in the best pierogi competition.

-For anyone who'd like to attend one of the above-mentioned sweaty summer rock-a-thon festivals, but doesn't want to travel all the way up to Gdynia to do so (much less to the U.K. or Denmark), can make the short journey to Myslowice, about an hour out of Krakow.
+For anyone who'd like to attend one of the sweaty summer rock-a-thon festivals, but doesn't want to travel all the way up to Gdynia to do so (much less to the U.K. or Denmark), can make the short journey to Myslowice, about an hour out of Krakow.
 And, unlike most large festivals that play only huge names (although Off Festival certainly has its share of big names), this festival specializes in the alternative and indie scenes, so you might be able to catch a more intimate performance by some bands before they become 'the next big thing'.
+Read our article here.

 Sacrum-Profanum Music Festival